yogeshiitm/scientific-calculator/README.md

     ```

 **Note:**
-1. Currently I have uploaded the minified version of the code, I will upload the clean version soon.
-2. Contact me [here](https://yogeshiitm.github.io/about), if you think there is a bug in my app.
+If you think there is a mistake in the calculation done by the app or find any other bug, please do [let me know](https://yogeshiitm.github.io/about).